roytang/blog/content/posts/2008/10/gpt-taipei-i-top8.md

 **

-I don&#8217;t normally name-drop here, mostly because I&#8217;m never sure if any of the guys I name would mind.
+I don&'t normally name-drop here, mostly because I&'m never sure if any of the guys I name would mind.
 Porter is a former National champ, GP winner and a well-known Magic player in the community so he

 _